 - Equity stake

-The tunnel will cost £3.8 billion to complete, and an additional £1.1 billion has already been spent by Thames Water on preparatory works.
-Construction began in 2016 and will be completed in 2024.
-Full operations will then commence in 2028, after an extended testing period.
+Total capital expenditure on the tunnel will be ca. £4 billion to complete.
+Construction began in 2016 and is targeted to be completed in 2024.
 Once finished, the tunnel will incorporate a number of sewage inflow points and connect to the largest sewage treatment works in Europe.
 While TTT is designed to stop the discharge of untreated sewage into the River Thames, it will also significantly increase capacity of the outdated London sewer network that covers nine million customers and will result in a significant improvement in the water quality of the Thames.

-This cost is being paid for by Thames Water’s 15 million wastewater customers through their bills, which will rise by no more than £25 per year.
-Innovative debt finance was provided by six major banks and the project includes state-of-the-art construction technology.
-The project benefits from a bespoke regulatory framework that allowed it to start generating RPI-linked revenue as soon as construction began.
+The project includes state-of-the-art construction technology.
+The project benefits from a bespoke regulatory framework that allowed it to start generating index-linked revenue as soon as construction began.